Skip to product information

 This white Tanba vase is extremely strong and durable because it is fired at high temperatures.
 Firing at high temperatures enhances the transparency and luster of the glaze, resulting in an even more beautiful finish.

-5. Profile of Kazuji Shimizu
+5. Profile of Shimizu Kazuji

 6. Usability and practicality